rdegges/rdegges-blog/articles/2012/what-im-doing-in-2012.md

 I've found that building habits is my personal niche.
 It makes me feel productive, while keeping me relaxed.
-When I'm working on building habits I'm not constantly stressed about results, or burdened with the possibility of failure--instead, I just feel relaxed, confident, and happy.
-What makes this work for me is that while building habits I simply tell myself "Randall, just write for 30 minutes a day.
+When I'm working on building habits I'm not constantly stressed about results, or burdered with the possibility of failure--instead, I just feel relaxed, confident, and happy.
+What makes this work for me is that while building habits I simply tell myself "Randall, just write for 30 mintues a day.
 If you can do that everyday, you'll become a better writer in no time.
 Don't worry about writing X amount of blog posts per week, or exercising X amount of minutes each day--just have fun with it, and make the most of each day."